mariusmni/flask-rest-author-manager/README.md

 # flask-rest-author-manager
-Some code examples from book Nuilding REST APIs with Flask by Kunal Renal
+Some code examples from book Building REST APIs with Flask by Kunal Renal